airpair/dockerized-software-development/post.md

 We are ready to go and can start developing our front end that consumes our API.

 ##Developing the front end
 In this section we will start developing a very simple front end using some components of [Angular Material Design](https://material.angularjs.org).
-We will consuming the API of our started docker container.
+We will be consuming the API of our started docker container.
 This is going to be so simple that we won't even give it a name.

 Create a directory for the front end files and in it a `index.html` that can look like this.
 ```markup,linenums=true